danbz/aesthetic-programming/source/4-DataCapture/Readme.md

   }
 }
 ```
-## DOM elements: Creating and styling a button
+## DOM elements: creating and styling a button

 DOM stands for Document Object Model, a document like HTML with a tree structure that allows programs to dynamically access and update content, structure, and style.
-Instead of focusing on the various tree structures of a document, this chapter will focus on elements from forms that are part of the DOM.
+Rather than focusing on the various tree structures, we will focus on elements from forms that are part of the DOM.
 These form elements include buttons, radio buttons, checkboxes, text input, etc., and these are usually encountered when filling in forms online.
 The basic structure for creating form elements is relatively simple.
 The p5.js reference guide, under the DOM,[^DOM] lists various examples of form creation syntax, e.g. `createCheckbox()`, `createSlider()`, `createRadio()`, `createSelect()`, `createFileInput()`, and so on.
 The one that we need to create a button is called `createButton()`.

 First you need to assign an object name to the button, and if you use multiple buttons, you will need to come up with multiple different names so you can set the properties[^Element] for each one.

 - `let button;`: First step is to declare the object by assigning a name.
-- `button = createButton('like');`: Create a button and consider which text is to be displayed.
+- `button = createButton('like');`: Create a button and consider the text is to be displayed.
 - `button.style("xxx","xxxx");`: This is the CSS standard, where the first parameter is a selection/selector and the second is a declaration block/attributes.
-For example, if you want to set the font color, then you can put in "color" and "#fff" respectively.[^Style] For this sample code, all the styling was copied directly from the (2015) Facebook interface by looking at their CSS source code.
+For example, if you want to set the font color, then you can put in "color" and "#fff" respectively.[^Style] For this sample code, all the styling was copied directly from the 2015 Facebook interface by looking at their CSS source code.
 Styling includes `display`, `color`, `padding`, `text-decoration`, `font-size`, `font-weight`, `border-radius`, `border`, `text-shadow`, `background` and `filter`, with the addition of `transform`.
 - `button.size();`: This sets the button's width and height.
 - `button.position();` This sets the button's position.
 - `button.mousePressed(clearance());`: This specifies what to do (which function to call) when the program listens for the mousePressed event.
 In the customized function `clearance()`, `clear()` is a built-in JavaScript function, and is included to clear the screen.
 - `button.mouseOut(revertStyle);`: This reverts the original button's color with the cutomized function `revertStyle()`.

 ## Mouse capture
 In the previous chapter, the program listened for mouse movement and captured the corresponding x and y coordinates using the built-in syntaxes `mouseX` and `mouseY`.
-This sample code incorporates specific mouse listening events, such as `mouseOut()` and `mousePressed()` functions which are called every time the user presses a mouse button and moves the mouse pointer out of the button.
+This sample code incorporates specific mouse listening events, such as `mouseOut()` and `mousePressed()` functions which are called every time the user presses a mouse button.
 See the excerpt from the code below:

 ```javascript
 button.mouseOut(revertStyle);